-The following guideline sections are organized into two broad categories:
+The following guidelines are organized into two broad categories:

-Section 5.1 applies to all new buildings whether a townhouse in a courtyard configuration on a larger lot or lot assembly, a single detached house, a duplex, or an infill building.
-This section also applies to renovations and additions to existing buildings that are 'non-character' buildings.
-The guidelines allow for a choice of traditional and contemporary architectural styles in new and 'non-character' buildings.
+Section 5.1 applies to all new buildings whether a single detached house, a duplex, an infill building, or a small house/duplex development on a larger lot or lot assembly.
+It also applies to renovations and additions to existing 'non-character' buildings.
+The guidelines allow for a choice of traditional and contemporary architectural styles in new and non-character buildings.

-Section 5.2 applies to renovations and additions to existing 'character' buildings as defined in Section 2.1.2.
+Section 5.2 applies to renovations and additions to existing pre-1940's character buildings as defined in Section 2.1.2.
 These guidelines are aimed at ensuring that changes to 'character' buildings are done in a manner consistent with the original character.

-To determine whether an existing building is considered a 'character' building refer to Section 2.1.2.
+(To determine whether an existing building is considered a 'character' building refer to Section 2.1.2)

-Figure 14.
-Traditional Style and Contemporary Style Examples
+Figure 15: Traditional Style and Contemporary Style Examples